-13.1 The Responsible Person must ensure the Council's policies and procedures; health and safety regulations and approved codes of practice are complied with by ensuring the requirements within the following standard operating procedures and relevant guidance notes are implemented for each building under their control; and

-- Ensuring that services supplied to the Council and others by outside agencies are provided such that they will satisfy all current health and safety legislation, particularly in respect of equipment, its maintenance, safe systems of work, risk assessments, method statements, competency and other safety standards which may apply to work being undertaken; - Ensuring that all risk assessments are undertaken by a competent person, with the involvement of employees.
+- 13.1 The Responsible Person must ensure the Council's policies and procedures; health and safety regulations and approved codes of practice are complied with by ensuring the requirements within the following standard operating procedures and relevant guidance notes are implemented for each building under their control; and - Ensuring that services supplied to the Council and others by outside agencies are provided such that they will satisfy all current health and safety legislation, particularly in respect of equipment, its maintenance, safe systems of work, risk assessments, method statements, competency and other safety standards which may apply to work being undertaken; - Ensuring that all risk assessments are undertaken by a competent person, with the involvement of employees.
 Ensuring the risk assessments are implemented, communicated and reviewed on a risk based approach, for example high risks (annual reviews) for medium and low risks bi-annually these would be subject to the risk assessment process and determined at a local level; - Maintaining a health and safety file on the premises in relation to any construction work covered by the Construction (Design and Maintenance) Regulations and make this available to contractors upon request;

-14.0 RESPONSIBILITIES OF THE RISK AND RESILIENCE TEAM
+14.0 RESPONSIBILITIES OF THE COMMUNITY SAFETY & RESILIENCE TEAM

-- 14.1 The Risk and Resilience Manager and Resilience Advisers (Health and Safety) are appointed by the Council to ensure appropriate health and safety management policies, standard operating procedures and guidance documents are in place at a Corporate level to enable the Council to meet its statutory duties; - The expertise of the team is in relation to general health, safety and welfare compliance.
-The team are not subject specific experts in any one area. - Where it is felt advice is needed beyond the competency level of the team, this will be communicated to ensure a subject specific expert is engaged where necessary. - Assisting all levels of management to implement and comply with the requirements of the Health and Safety at Work etc. Act 1974 and other relevant safety legislation. - Advising the Council, its employees and stakeholders on forthcoming changes and developments to health and safety legislation, relevant regulations, Approved Codes of Practice, Health and Safety Executive Guidance; - To promote the Risk Assessment process for the identification of hazards, assessing risks, identifying and implementing suitable control measures to reduce risk to an acceptable level, monitoring and reviewing; - Maintaining adequate records and statistics as required by legislation in relation to work place accidents and issuing details of these to directorates, along with reports, to analyse trends and to tender advice on the prevention of reoccurrences; - Developing and supporting integration of the Health and Safety Management System by conducting health and safety audits primarily within Schools to provide the Council with the necessary assurance adequate health and safety management systems are in place. - Audits to test for compliance will also be conducted across all schools including Voluntary Aided Schools, Foundation, Academies and independent schools (if Academies or Independent Schools choose to buy into the service). - Audit assurance opinions will be based on compliance with the Council procedures which in turn ensure compliance with legislation.
-It will be at the discretion of the school as the employer and "risk owner" to consider and implement recommendations.

-- Establishing professional relationships at all levels within the Council and external organisations such as the Health and Safety Executive etc.; - Examining the working practices of all Council employees, at any time, along with those of contractors to the Council regarding health, safety and welfare;
+- 14.1 The Head of Community Safety & Resilience and Resilience Advisers (Health and Safety) are appointed by the Council to ensure appropriate health and safety management policies, standard operating procedures and guidance documents are in place at a Corporate level to enable the Council to meet its statutory duties; - The expertise of the team is in relation to general health, safety and welfare compliance.
+The team are not subject specific experts in any one area.

+- Where it is felt advice is needed beyond the competency level of the team, this will be communicated to ensure a subject specific expert is engaged where necessary. - Assisting all levels of management to implement and comply with the requirements of the Health and Safety at Work etc. Act 1974 and other relevant safety legislation. - Advising the Council, its employees and stakeholders on forthcoming changes and developments to health and safety legislation, relevant regulations, Approved Codes of Practice, Health and Safety Executive Guidance; - To promote the Risk Assessment process for the identification of hazards, assessing risks, identifying and implementing suitable control measures to reduce risk to an acceptable level, monitoring and reviewing; - Maintaining adequate records and statistics as required by legislation in relation to work place accidents and issuing details of these to directorates, along with reports, to analyse trends and to tender advice on the prevention of reoccurrences; - Developing and supporting integration of the Health and Safety Management System by conducting health and safety audits primarily within Schools to provide the Council with the necessary assurance adequate health and safety management systems are in place; - Audits to test for compliance will also be conducted across schools including Voluntary Aided Schools, Foundation, Academies and independent schools who have engaged the services of the Council as the Competent Adviser to the School; - Establishing professional relationships at all levels within the Council and external organisations such as the Health and Safety Executive etc.; - Examining the working practices of all Council employees, at any time, along with those of contractors to the Council regarding health, safety and welfare;